dalijolijo/woocommerce-plugin/README.md

 To get up and running with our plugin quickly, see the GUIDE here: https://docs.btcpayserver.org/integrations/woocommerce

+### Download and install plugin from GitHub
+Download the latest BTCPay plugin, upload it in .zip format into your WordPress and activate it.

+In this [video](https://www.youtube.com/watch?v=6QcTWHRKZag) you will learn how to install your BTCPay Server WooCommece plugin.

 ## Brief Description

 Add the ability to accept bitcoin in WooCommerce via BTCPayServer.